 In keeping with these profound words by former president, Nelson Mandela, the Rising Sun Community Newspapers encourages all residents, businesses and non-profit organisations to spare 67 minutes of their time on Mandela Day (July 18) to assist and contribute towards a worthy kitchen refurbishment project opposite the Post Office on Bhaktivedanta Swami Circle in Chatsworth.

 Kitty and Puppy Haven is an NGO is looking for help in creating 4 puppy playing areas, which need to be enriched with astro turf, hanging tyres, puppy beds, trees, logs and many other puppy needs.
 On Mandela day you can go and pitch in and make a difference.
 Read more here.

-Breadline Africa and Archbishop Tutu & the Leah Tutu Foundation has joined forces with the V & A Waterfront management , where on Mandela day there will be a 67 minute reading-relay and a hand over of the container libraries to Masande Educare.
+Breadline Africa and The Desmond & Leah Tutu Foundation has joined forces with the V&A Waterfront management, where on Mandela Day there will be a 67 minute reading-relay and a hand over of the container libraries to Masande Educare.
 Donations of educational materials and blankets are most welcome.
 They will be set up at the Clock Tower in the V & A Waterfront, where Bishop Tutu will give a talk, then visiting children can paint Artworks for R67 for 67 minutes.
 These artjamming artworks will be used to decorate the children’s wing of Somerset Hospital.
-Read more here.

 Endorphins for Orphans invites you to a day of festivities on Mooiplaas Wine Estate, just outside of Brackenfell, on Saturday the 19th July and take part in a trail cycle, a run or a walk to raise funds for Newkidsz on the Block, a non-profit organisation for orphaned and vulnerable children who are placed with foster homes.
 Spend a day on the farm, and enjoy the festival atmosphere with olives, cheese and wine tasting.